 A performance questioning authorship, identity, and the art market.

-In the performance O N E composed of three chapters, the director of Defibrillator Gallery, Joseph Ravens, plays the role of an auctioneer while Marie-Caroline Hominal plays the role of an artist.
-Hominal falls on boxes, sells her own performances, and talks with Ravens and the audience.
+O N E is a performance questioning authorship, identity, and the art market by visiting Swiss artist Marie-Caroline Hominal.
 Through gestures, Hominal conjures an absurd auction to reflect and question the commodification of performance.
-Interrogating what and how everything can be sold and bought, Hominal examines notions of authorship, identity, and the art market.
-Commenting on cultural consumerism and capitalists systems, ONE incorporates the curator directly into the performance – objectifying and laying bare the role of the artist in relationship to the presenter.
-Direction, concept + performance by Marie-Caroline Hominal.
+Defibrillator Gallery director, Joseph Ravens, plays the role of an auctioneer while Marie-Caroline Hominal plays the role of an artist.
+Commenting on cultural consumerism and capitalists systems, O N E incorporates the curator directly into the performance – objectifying and laying bare the role of the artist in relationship to the presenter.
+Direction, concept, and performance by Marie-Caroline Hominal.

 b i o g r a p h i e s